anoma/juvix-docs/docs/blog/posts/strictly-positive-data-types.md

 ```

 In this example, the type `T0` is strictly positive, while the type `T1` is not.
-It is only after unfolding the type application `T0 (T1 A)` in the data
+It is only after unfolding the type application `T0 T1` in the data
 constructor `c1` that we can determine `T1` occurs in a negative position due to
 `T0`.
 More specifically, the type parameter `A` of `T0` is negative.